talyosha/terminal-app/README.md

-This terminal was created following Simplas task requirement.
+This terminal was created following Simpals task requirement.

 ## Run terminal for check result